 We often get asked this question and the answer is yes.
 All our memorials, pet memorials and house signs suffer from both Physical and chemical weathering, but… in defence of stone!
 Its an extremely long process!
 All of the stone weathering effects you see in the images on this page has occured over million of years!
 We will be long gone before you notice these effects, also metals, wood and plastics are also affected by the impact of weathering.

-If you need a memorial stone but you’re unsure which material to use then we recommend you check out our blog post about the various types of memorial stones.
+If you need a memorial stone but you’re unsure which material then please explore the rest of our blog and you should have no problems finding lots of useful information.